mckoss/wordle-guesser/README.md

 in December 2021.

-One of my friends pointed out that they have identified a really good set of starting words that helps them get to a solution in (often) 4 guesses or less.
+One of my friends pointed out that they have identified a really good set of starting words that helps them get to a solution in (often) 5 guesses.
+He suggested to always make these your first 4 guesses:

+- EATEN
+- SHORE
+- LUCID
+- COMFY

 This made me think about a program I wrote (in C++) in [1995](https://github.com/mckoss/startpad/blob/6d30b86ae81bb74c551a3116e75527110ca5c7be/labs/cpp/Mastermind/Mstrmind.cpp)